christy8059/independent-study/entries/entry_seven.md

     #something every 5s
 end
 ```
-To schedule something 'in' a certain amount of time we use the method `.in`.
+To schedule something "in" a certain amount of time we use the method `.in`.

 **For example:**